Harrison1/unrealcpp-com/src/pages/blog/2017-11-25-actor-line-trace.md

 ---
 **Github Link: [https://github.com/Harrison1/unrealcpp/blob/master/ActorLineTrace/ActorLineTrace.h](https://github.com/Harrison1/unrealcpp/blob/master/ActorLineTrace/ActorLineTrace.h)**

-For this tutorial we are the using the Starter Content provided by Unreal.
+*For this tutorial we are using the standard first person C++ template with starter content.
+If you don't know how to add a new actor class to your project, please visit the [Add C++ Actor Class](/add-actor-class) post.*

 Create a new actor, for this example we will call our actor `ActorLineTrace`.

 We don't have to do anything in the header file.
 Just in case, below is the header file was created by default.